S. D. Clark

 Samuel Delbert Clark OC FRSC (1910–2003), known as S. D. Clark or Del Clark, was a Canadian sociologist.

 Born on 24 February 1910 in Lloydminster, Alberta, Clark grew up near Streamstown, Alberta.
 He received a Bachelor of Arts degree in political science and history in 1930 and a Master of Arts degree in 1931 from the University of Saskatchewan.
 His master's thesis was titled Settlement in Saskatchewan with Special Reference to Dry Farming.
 From 1932 to 1933, he studied at the London School of Economics.
 In 1935, he received a Master of Arts degree from McGill University and a Doctor of Philosophy degree in 1938 from the University of Toronto.
 His 1937 doctoral thesis was titled The Canadian Manufacturers' Association: A Political and Social Study.
 In 1943, he was awarded a fellowship from the John Simon Guggenheim Memorial Foundation.

 In 1938, he started teaching at the University of Toronto in the department of political economy.
 Through his efforts, sociology gained respect from Canadian scholars who were initially skeptical of the discipline.
 On 1 July 1963, he led the founding of the sociology department and served as its first chair until 1969.
 He retired in 1976, but taught for years as a visiting professor at a number of places, including Dalhousie University, Lakehead University, and the University of Edinburgh.

-As a sociologist, Clark became known for studies interpreting Canadian social development as a process of disorganization and re-organization on a series of economic frontiers.
-His scholarship won him acceptance at a time when Canadian academics were still skeptical of the new discipline of sociology.
-Under Clark's direction, a series on the Social Credit movement produced 10 monographs by Canadian scholars.
-In the 1960s, Clark's interest shifted to contemporary consequences of economic changes, especially suburban living and urban poverty.